avibrown/playtronica-tools/README.md

 # Features to come
-I will be adding an option for quickly packaging audio files into a new sample pack.
+I will be adding an option quickly package audio files into a new sample pack.